passcod/in-the-pale-darkness-of-dawn/README.md

 Saka is a teenager chaffing, like her mother before her, at the confines of their home system.
-Her mother had no opportunities to escape beyond a service in _Unteli_'s first military and then community corps, after which she fell in love with a former Empire immigrant and settled.
-Saka, though, now has a
+Her mother had no opportunities to escape beyond a service in _Unteli_'s first military and then community corps, after which she had Saka (from a relation in the corps that didn't pan out), before falling in love, a couple of years later, with a former Empire immigrant.

-choice: either the safe option, to serve _Unteli_ (or another of the Union worlds), or the much more dangerous option, to enlist with the fledging First Order and have the chance to travel beyond the Union, and see the Rim.
+Saka, though, now has a choice: either the safe option, to serve _Unteli_ (or another of the Union worlds), or the much more dangerous option, to enlist with the fledging First Order and have the chance to travel beyond the Union, and see the Rim.

-Unnerved by her father's stories and hints of Empire warfare and losses, she has no interest in staying a low-grade officer and die prematurely.
+Unnerved by her step-father's stories and hints of Empire warfare and losses, she has no interest in staying a low-grade officer and die prematurely.
 So while she abhors the xenophobic and purity politics the First Order prophesses, she aims for the top, steels herself, trains hard, affects a mask of ruthlessness, and lies through her teeth to reach as high a command as she can get.
 In a male-dominated and actively hostile society and military, that's no easy goal.

 To protect her family from any repercussion she might engender, she chooses a false name before posting her candidature for immigration to the First Order